flutter/website/flutter-for-ios.md

 you would use a `StatelessWidget` in Flutter.

 If you want to dynamically change the UI based on data received after making an HTTP call then you would use a `StatefulWidget`.
-After the HTTP call had complete, you would tell the Flutter framework that the widget’s `State` has been updated so it could update the widget.
+After the HTTP call has completed, you would tell the Flutter framework that the widget’s `State` has been updated so it could update the widget.

 The important thing to note here is at the core both stateless and stateful